 If you’ve ever sold an old car, you know that some have higher resale potential than others.
 The resale and trade-in value is still a bit murky for electric vehicles, as they are fairly new to the auto marketplace.
 But it’s possible that some people might be reluctant to buy your electric vehicle because they don’t want to replace a battery — which can be costly.

 The battery for an electric vehicle does have a limited lifespan and could cost thousands of dollars, according to the Green Car Reports.
 Whether you’re considering a new electric vehicle purchase or used, it would be a good idea to know the battery warranty and its stipulations before purchasing the vehicle.

 Another deterrent, according to Autotrader, is the costly repair for collisions.
 Furthermore, new models entering the market with better features have made resale prices tumble, according to a 2015 Wall Street Journal report.

 Before you buy an electric, do your research to see the potential resale value.
-For example, the 2017 Chevrolet Bolt EV has the best resale value this year, according to KBB.
-Its resale value at 36 months is 29.5 percent and 17.5 percent at 60 months.
+For example, the 2020 Tesla Model X has the best resale value this year, according to Kelley Blue Book.
+Its predicted resale value after five years of ownership is 44%.